mfizari/MountainProject-Web-Scraper/README.md

 This repository contains code that can be used with Scrapy, the web-scraping python framework, to scrape information on routes and users on Mountainproject.com <br/>

 ### Installation
 First, it is strongly recommended to operate Scrapy in a virtual environment.
-In Windows use:
+In Windows, use:
 ```
 py -m venv directory
 ```